WayScience/phenotypic_profiling/2.ML_model/README.md

 - `solver='saga'`: We use the saga solver as this is the only solver that supports Elastic-Net regularization.
 - `max_iter=100`: Set the maximum number of iterations for solver to converge.
 100 iterations allows the solver to maximize performance without completing unnecessary iterations.

 We use [sklearn.model_selection.GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html#sklearn.model_selection.GridSearchCV) to perform an exhaustive search for the parameters below.
 This searches for parameters that maximize the weighted F1 score of the model.
-We optimize weighted F1 score because this metric accounts for model precision and recall and accounts for label imbalance (see [sklearn.metrics.f1_score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html) for more details).
+We optimize weighted F1 score because this metric measures model precision and recall aand accounts for label imbalance (see [sklearn.metrics.f1_score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html) for more details).

 - `l1_ratio`: Elastic-Net mixing parameter.
 Used to combine L1 and L2 regularization methods.